Cloud-Native Application Protection Platform (CNAPP)

 Threat detection:

-Leveraging machine learning and other advanced techniques to detect threats in real-time, CNAPP helps improve threat detection in the following ways.
+Leveraging machine learning and other advanced techniques to detect threats in real-time, CNAPP helps improve threat detection in several important ways.

 • It identifies and blocks ransomware attempts.